-Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.
+How did Douglas Clague transform John D Hutchison into one of the largest trading houses in Hong Kong?

 Establishment of John D Hutchison

-John Duflon Hutchison (1855 – 1920) was born in Bromley, London, to an English father and a Swiss mother.
+John Duflon Hutchison (1855 – 1920) was born in Bromley, London, the son of an English father and a Swiss mother.

-Hutchison went to Hong Kong in 1877 and joined Robert Walker & Co, a trading house engaged in selling general goods to China.
-Shortly afterwards he acquired the business, and renamed it John D Hutchison & Co.
+Hutchison relocated to Hong Kong in 1877.
+He joined Robert Walker & Co, a trading house engaged in selling consumer goods to China.
+He acquired Robert Walker & Co in the 1880s, and renamed it John D Hutchison & Co.

-Hutchison established an office in Shanghai in 1900.
+Hutchison established an office in Shanghai, China from 1900.

-Hutchison’s son, John Colville Hutchison (1890 – 1965), declined to enter his father’s business, and instead joined the Foreign Office from 1915.
+John Colville Hutchison (1890 – 1965) declined to enter his father’s business, and instead joined the Foreign Office from 1915.
 He went on to become the first British ambassador to Communist China, and was later knighted.

-T E Pearce acquired a controlling stake in John D Hutchison & Co in 1917.
+T E Pearce acquired a controlling stake in John D Hutchison & Co from John Duflon Hutchison in 1917.